Nate Lowe Preview, Player Props: Rangers vs. Athletics

 Nate Lowe At The Plate

-- Among qualified hitters in baseball, his batting average ranks 27th, his on-base percentage ranks 14th, and he is 80th in the league in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 24th, his on-base percentage ranks 13th, and he is 79th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.